Blog

 percussion clipping is fine, but avoid master out clipping.

-- Moderate clipping is sometimes used instead of limiting when mastering through analogue effect chains.
+- Moderate clipping is sometimes used instead of limiting when mastering through analog effect chains.
 Although this can sound fine on high-end AD converters, it often sounds bad on cheap ones.

 Mastering can't fix everything

-- For example, if you have two instruments in the same frequency range and one is too loud or too quiet, there is very little you can do to rectify it.
+- If you have two instruments in the same frequency range and one is too loud or too quiet, there is very little you can do to rectify it.

 - If the mixdown was already distorted or clipped, it's almost impossible to fix this later in Mastering.
 In this case, you'll need to redo the mixdown.